Swty13/NLP_Deploy/README.md

 # NLP_Deploy
 Predict Wheteher Patient or Not

-Analysis of Patient Data.ipynb -- Describe Analysis of Data
+Analysis of Patient Data.ipynb -- Detailed Analysis of Data with Visualization

+I have used Flask API to integrate my python script with a web application.
+Deployment is done on Heroku cloud platform.
+Following is the link to the web application: https://nlp-test-deploy.herokuapp.com/

 ## Prerequisites